gvwilson/sdxpy/src/archive/index.md

 However,
 we are going to change or delete those files as we back things up and restore them.
-To make sure early tests don't contaminate later ones we would have to re-create those files and directories after each test.
+To make sure early tests don't contaminate later ones, we would have to recreate those files and directories after each test.

 As discussed in [%x protocols %], a better approach is to use a [%i "mock object" %]